Honors Students and Their Thesis Topics, 2011-12

 The Same Old Story: History, Narrative, and Myth in the Northern Ireland Troubles, 1968-1985

-(Advisor: Professor Waters)
+(Advisor: Professor Chris Waters)

 Roy Garcia